-NOTE The resistive current measurement shunt in the following system diagrams, which is internal to the Model 430 chassis, can be optionally replaced with an external high-stability, precision zero flux current measurement device for additional cost.
+NOTE The resistive current measurement shunt in the following system diagrams, which is internal to the Model 430 chassis, can be optionally replaced with an external high-stability, precision zeroflux current measurement device for additional cost.
 This is termed the "High-Stability" option for AMI power supply systems.
+The zero-flux device does not exhibit the self-heating physics of a resistive shunt and is therefore, more accurate with less drift with increasing current magnitude.